dojo-modeling/dojo-docs/model-registration.md

 Once you have added your geographic areas, Click `SUBMIT MODEL` to move the next step in the registration process.

-### Container Set Up
+## Containerization and Execution

-To launch the model execution environment, you will need to select a base image.
+To launch the model execution environment, you will need to select a base image from the available drop-down menu.
+You may also provide the ID of an existing Debian (Ubuntu) based Docker image on Dockerhub to use as your starting point.

-Your model may have a pre-built image available; to check, click on `Ubuntu`, look through the drop down menu, and select your bespoke image.
-If you do not have an image here, choose `Ubuntu`.

-After selecting the appropriate image, select (click) an Available Worker.
-An Available Worker will both indicate it is `Available` and have no connections or containers.
-Click `LAUNCH` to move into the model execution environment.
+After selecting the appropriate image you should launch your registration worker.

 ![Select Worker](imgs/select-worker.png)

-### Build your model
+### Building your model

-You will build your image in the model execution environment (a Docker container).
+You will build your model image inside the model execution environment (a Docker container).
 While all models are different, the general approach is to:

 - Clone your model code into the container.
 - Install any requirements needed to run your model.